During which phase of meiosis does crossing over occur? | Channels for Pearson+

 1

-Understand the concept of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two stages: Meiosis I and Meiosis II.
+Understand the process of meiosis, which is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
+It consists of two consecutive divisions: meiosis I and meiosis II.

-Learn about the phases of Meiosis I: Meiosis I includes Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct events that contribute to genetic diversity.
+Recognize that crossing over is a crucial event in meiosis that increases genetic diversity.
+It involves the exchange of genetic material between homologous chromosomes.

-Focus on Prophase I: During Prophase I, homologous chromosomes pair up in a process called synapsis.
-This is when crossing over occurs, where segments of DNA are exchanged between homologous chromosomes, leading to genetic recombination.
+Identify the phases of meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct characteristics and roles in the process of meiosis.

-Understand the significance of crossing over: Crossing over increases genetic variation by producing new combinations of alleles, which is crucial for evolution and adaptation.
+Focus on Prophase I, where homologous chromosomes pair up in a process called synapsis.
+This is the stage where crossing over occurs, facilitated by the formation of chiasmata, which are the points where chromosomes exchange genetic material.

-Review the other phases: Metaphase I involves the alignment of homologous chromosomes at the cell equator, Anaphase I is the separation of homologous chromosomes, and Telophase I is the completion of the first meiotic division.
-None of these phases involve crossing over.
+Remember that crossing over does not occur in Metaphase I, Anaphase I, or Telophase I. These phases are involved in aligning chromosomes at the metaphase plate, separating homologous chromosomes, and completing the division, respectively.

 Watch next